 The commercial application of the air-inflated, double-layer polyethylene (AIDLPG), also referred to as “double plastic” greenhouses, spread like wildfire.
 Several companies then developed steel and aluminum frame structures for multi-span and single-span greenhouses, which could effectively use the double plastic system.
 Roberts also designed wooden greenhouse frames of several sizes to match available polyethylene film widths, as well as a pipe frame structure and pipe bender to assist in the hand-bending of the hoops.
 He developed the engineering plans and drawings for these easy-to-construct greenhouses.

-These plans were made available through the extension plan service, a national system at every land-grant university in the U.S., providing blueprints for growers.
+These plans were made available through a USDA-supported service consisting of contributions by land-grant universities and their extension personnel, thereby providing construction blueprints for growers (see a sample here).
 The early popularity of these designs and their rapid commercial acceptance were due primarily to their low cost relative to conventional greenhouses glazed with glass or fiberglass.
 The insulation properties of the inflated air space reduced heat requirements by over a third, further reducing costs to growers.